Announcing J-PAL’s Science for Progress Initiative

 The heart of SfPI is collaboration with organizations that fund and support science.
 In order to support and encourage more progress in this agenda, J-PAL is working in collaboration with the Institute for Progress (IFP), a nonpartisan think tank in Washington DC with an aligned mission and vision.
 Together with the Federation of American Scientists, IFP is launching a Metascience Working Group aimed at fielding, sourcing, and curating insights from the metascience community to share with participating federal agency officials and philanthropic science funders.

-We (SfPI’s co-chairs, Paul Niehaus of UC San Diego and Heidi Williams of Stanford University) are also directly investing in efforts to encourage research on important but neglected research topics such as the management of science.
-In collaboration with Pierre Azoulay (MIT), Matt Clancy (Institute for Progress), Patrick Collison (Stripe), Raffaella Sadun (Harvard Business School), Daniela Scur (Cornell), John Van Reenen (LSE), and Caleb Watney (Institute for Progress)—and with the generous support of the Shanahan Family Foundation—we are planning a large-scale survey of management practices in US-based biomedical research labs.
+We (SfPI’s co-chairs, Paul Niehaus of UC San Diego and Heidi Williams of Dartmouth College) are also directly investing in efforts to encourage research on important but neglected research topics such as the management of science.
+In collaboration with Pierre Azoulay (MIT), Matt Clancy (Open Philanthropy), Patrick Collison (Stripe), Raffaella Sadun (Harvard Business School), Daniela Scur (Cornell), John Van Reenen (LSE), and Caleb Watney (Institute for Progress) we are planning a large-scale survey of management practices in US-based biomedical research labs.

 A separate team of faculty from Harvard Business School (HBS)—Rem Koning, Karim Lakhani, and SfPI invited researcher Kyle Myers—are, with support from a gift to HBS from an anonymous alumni donor, developing a management training program which they will study in a randomized evaluation dovetailing on this survey, aimed at better understanding how to improve the management and organization of scientific labs.

 The SfPI advisory committee, which will guide funding and other decisions, includes leaders from across a wide spectrum including the academic, philanthropic, public and private sectors.
-These include David Autor (MIT), Pierre Azoulay (MIT), Matt Clancy (Institute for Progress), Patrick Collison (Stripe), Dan Correa (Federation of American Scientists), Tyler Cowen (George Mason University), Ina Ganguli (UMass-Amherst), Kumar Garg (Schmidt Futures), Daniel Goroff (Sloan Foundation), Bishakha Mona (Science Philanthropy Alliance), Paul Niehaus (co-chair, UC San Diego), Emily Oehlsen (Open Philanthropy), Amanda Pallais (Harvard University), Elaine Sevier (Research Theory), Caleb Watney (Institute for Progress), and Heidi Williams (co-chair, Stanford University).
+These include Matt Clancy (Open Philanthropy), Patrick Collison (Stripe), Dan Correa (Federation of American Scientists), Tyler Cowen (George Mason University), Kumar Garg (Schmidt Futures), Daniel Goroff (Sloan Foundation), Bishakha Mona (Science Philanthropy Alliance), Emily Oehlsen (Open Philanthropy), Elaine Sevier (Research Theory), and Caleb Watney (Institute for Progress).

 And we want to hear from more researchers and potential collaborators.
 This is a nascent area of scientific inquiry, with few people currently doing the type of work we envision supporting.
 We welcome experimental researchers who want to leverage their skills by applying them to the scientific process.
 We welcome domain experts who understand the economics of science and innovation and want to learn and implement experimental methods.
 And we welcome relationship builders: forging strong, trusted relationships with institutional partners has been and will be the foundation of the whole enterprise.